FrozenIronSoftware/TwitchedApi/readme.md

 If this is set to TRUE, the ALLOWED_CLIENT_ID will be ignored and all requests will be allowed.

+### SALT

+Global salt to use when hashing sensitive data

 # Parameters

 CLI parameters